yakusai/ModlistArranger/Readme.txt

 I've displayed some of the features in the screenshots, but if you'd like more detail, most of the important features will be listed below.
 -Categorized Modlist Creation: Create modlists split into custom, renameable, and colorable categories, with no limit and for ANY game
 -Automated Nexus Link Parsing: Automatically get the name, description, and game of to add to the modlist with a single URL copy-paste.
 Non-Nexus mods can still be inserted manually.
+-Batch Nexus Link Insertion: Automatically grab links copied to the clipboard, and batch insert all nexus mods found into the list.
 -Incompatibility Checking System: Automatically check for conflicts for mods that you've made an incompatibility list for with the rest of the mods in your list.
 -Save and Load: Save and load modlists freely as .malist files -Editable Mod Descriptions: Edit any mod's description at any time, to make personal notes or otherwise.